I have to say, when I was asked to write an article for this subject I was a little surprised. Free shoes? Companies actually give away free shoes?

 The company product tests applicants need to live within a 60-mile radius of one of their two manufacturing plants in Red Wing, Minnesota or San Jose, California.

-Approved product testers will then be sent new boots to test in the workplace to see how they hold up, what the comfort level is, etc.
+Approved product testers will then be sent new boots to test in the workplace to see how they hold up, their comfort level, etc.

 After a specified time period the boots are sent back to the company for analysis.
-You as a product tester will be asked to give clear and detailed feedback on the product.
+As a product tester, you will be asked to give clear and detailed feedback on the product.

-Red Wing Shoes pays for all shipping costs, and also compensates testers for quality feedback performance.
-In most cases, they’ll compensate you by sending back the boots you tested to keep.
+Red Wing Shoes pays for all shipping costs and also compensates testers for quality feedback performance.
+In most cases, they’ll compensate you by returning the boots you tested to keep.

 6. Saucony